 HSPF calculations compare the total heat provided by an air conditioner during the heating season with the total amount of electricity used.
-By using the values of heating output and electricity consumed throughout the season, it is ensured that outdoor temperature variations across the whole season are accounted for.
+This ensures that outdoor temperature variations across the whole season are taken into account.

-According to the United States Department of Energy, the minimum HSPF for residential air-source systems is established at 8.2 HSPF.
-High efficiency systems can run up to 13 HSPF, but somewhere around 10 HSPF is considered adequate.
+According to the US Energy Information Administration, the minimum HSPF would need to be 8.8 HSPF w.e.f 2023.
+It used to be 8.2 HSPF before.
+High-efficiency systems can run up to 13 HSPF, but around 10 HSPF is considered adequate.

 To wrap it up, running AC in winter is the sensible choice with modern air conditioners.
-With a reversible air conditioner, the benefit is obvious, you can get hot air into the room.
-But even with a non-reversible air conditioner, you can get a whiff of fresh air in a stuffy or hot room.
+The benefit is obvious with a reversible air conditioner since you can use the air conditioner unit as a heater.
+But even with a non-reversible air conditioner, you can get a whiff of fresh air in a stuffy room.

 However, it would be best to be careful when running your air conditioner in extreme cold, as the outdoor unit can freeze over.
 With these checks and considerations in mind, you now know how to run AC winter and are all set to use your air conditioner in winter!